Yu-w/yu-w.github.io/_posts/2016-05-01-monad-in-swift-and-railroad-programming-part1.markdown

 ### Monad in Swift

-As reading through, sophisticated Swift developer should find these quiet familiar as we're actually dealing with `Maybe Monad` everyday when we're writing `optionals`.
+As reading through, sophisticated Swift developer should find these quiet familiar as we're actually dealing with `Maybe Monad` everyday when we're writing `Optional`.

 ```swift
 1> let dictionary = [1: "one", 2: "two", 3: "three", 4: "four"]